codersforcauses/workshops/docs/2025-2026-summer-intermediate/getting-your-app-in-the-internet.md

 For small projects, watchtower is a great way to automate your deployment.
 However, for larger projects with more critical serving requirements, you may want to use a more sophisticated CD tool (such as AWS ECS), but also other more sophisticated infrastructure setup such as supporting "Blue/Green" deployment, "Canary" deployment, "A/B" testing, etc.

 (if none of these buzzwords make sense, search it.
 You'll learn a lot! 🤓).

+??? info "Alternatives to Watchtower"
+    On top of the commercial ones like AWS ECS, Google Cloud Run, etc. - you can use things like Docker Swarm, Kubernetes...
+Or if you want simpler, there's MicroK8s, k3s, or if you want even simpler...
+There's making Github actions SSH into your server and run the commands to deploy your app.

+    But at the end of the day, these are all tradeoffs you gotta make between a number of factors:

+    - Complexity of the infrastructure
+    - Cost
+    - Scalability
+    - Reliability
+    - Maintainability
+    - Security
+    - Performance
+    - Availability
+    - Disaster Recovery

+    Sometimes if you want to be practical, choose the simplest one that works.
+A scalable and reliable app is useless if it doesn't have users 😜, so until you have proper users and you really need it to scale...
+Choose the simplest one that works!

 ## You're done!